Best Anime YouTube Channels for Reviews, News, and Recommendations

 Totally Not Mark

-Totally Not Mark currently has 989K subscribers, which he has gained for over 15 years.
+Totally Not Mark currently has 1.07M subscribers, which he has gained over many, many years.
 When Totally Not Mark was a student, he used Dragon Ball to try to grasp ideas like character development and plot structure.
-He is still active 15 years later, even though his passion for manga and anime has undoubtedly grown beyond Dragon Ball.
+He is still active almost 2 decades later, even though his passion for manga and anime has undoubtedly grown beyond Dragon Ball.

 Totally Not Mark delivers perceptive critiques, in-depth character research, and story analysis on the most well-known heroes and their stories from manga and anime.